 Saint Mary’s University remains committed to our community’s health and safety during these extraordinary circumstances.
-Public health is guiding our response through direction and advice in challenging times.
+Public health is guiding our response through direction and advice.
 We continue to do our part in the provincial, national, and international efforts to contain the spread of COVID-19.

 As more information becomes available, we will continue to communicate and update this site.